 The CurrentPerson property represents the currently authenticated (logged in) person and the CurrentPersonId is that person’s ID.

+Block Instance Properties (BIP)

+When a Block class is decorated with a “BlockInstanceProperty” attribute, instances of the Block can store a user provided value for the property.
+For example, this ‘Root Page’ block instance property would be found on a Block whose purpose is to generate navigation, and it will store the value of a page.

 [BlockInstanceProperty( "Root Page", "The root page to use for the navigation" )]

+In this case a simple textbox is used to collect the value from the user; however other field types can be specified to control this aspect in addition to specifying a default value for the BIP as shown here:

 BlockInstancePropertyAttribute( string name, string key, string description, string defaultValue, string fieldTypeAssembly, string fieldTypeClass)

 Adding to the Document Head